 Overnight the Grand National became the talk on the streets and in performance circles (the T-Type still remained forgotten due to it looking more like Grandpa’s reliable Regal making it the perfect sleeper).
 The only black eye the Grand National had was when the auto press discovered the Grand National’s top speed was limited via computer chip to 124 mph.
 However this was a moot point since most performance car drivers would never see over 100 mph on most of America’s roads.

 For 1987 Buick bumped up horsepower to 245 and torque to 355 lb-ft.
-Acceleration times were nearly similar to the 1986’s numbers, so the Grand National and T-Type were still by far the fastest American cars available.
-However these figures were irrelevant, anyone familiar with these cars knows the true output was a lot more than Buick advertised – close to 300 horsepower is a reliable estimate.
-Some magazine tests reported slower 1/4 mile times in the 14 second range (which was still faster than the competition) however there were some Grand National auto press test cars that broke into the 13 second range.
-Many owners were seeing their stock Grand National and T-Types break consistently into the high-13 second 1/4 mile territory.
-It was just like 1970 all over again when Buick’s ultimate muscle car era engine the legendary Stage 1 455 CID V8 which was available in the GS and GSX was breaking into the 13 second 1/4 mile range (some magazine tests back in the day also obtained low-14 second range times for the Stage 1 455).
-And 1986 and 1987 Buick GN/T-Type owners were also with some modifications such as increasing the turbo boost PSI, encountering even faster 1/4 mile times.
+Acceleration times were nearly similar to the 1986’s numbers, so the Grand National and other 1987 Turbo Regals were still by far the fastest American cars available during this time period.
+However these figures were irrelevant, anyone familiar with these cars knows the true output was a lot more than Buick advertised – 300 horsepower is a more reliable estimate.
+Some magazine tests reported slower quarter mile times in the 14-second range (which was still faster than the competition) however there were some Grand National auto press test cars that broke into the 13 second range.
+Many owners with their stock 1987 Grand National and 1987 turbo Regals obtained consistent high-13 second quarter mile times.
+It was just like 1970 all over again when Buick’s ultimate muscle car era engine the legendary Stage 1 455 cubic-inch V8 which was available in the GS and GSX was hitting low-13 second 1/4 mile range times (some magazine tests back in the day also obtained slower low-14 second range times for the Stage 1 455).
+1986 and 1987 Buick GN and turbo Regal owners with some mild modifications such as increasing the turbo boost PSI, encountered even faster quarter mile times.

-By 1987 the hot turbo V6 was forcing people to change their opinions on Buick.
+By 1987 the great performing turbo V6 was forcing people to change their opinions about Buick.
 And 1987 was also the only year that Buick offered the turbo 3.8 liter V6 in all its Regal models.
-Now that’s what you call giving the power to the people.
+Worth noting there wasn’t a Regal T-Type offered in 1987, it was replaced by a “T” version which was a touring version where the turbo V6 was an optional engine.
 During this time Buick also had a a hot sports car prototype – the Wildcat which was a favorite on the car show circuit – further proof that Buick was starting to move towards changing itself into a performance oriented division.
-Even though Buick bucked the odds and by 1987 made its turbo V6 the envy of the world, Buick could not stop the freight train that would kill all of its hard work.
-Word had leaked out by 1987 that GM would soon replace its rear-wheel drive G-body platform (which the Regal used) with a new front-wheel drive G-body platform.
-Unfortunately the turbo V6 made just too much horsepower and torque and there was no way GM’s new G-body front-wheel drive platform could handle the power.
+Even though Buick beat the odds and by 1987 made its turbo V6 the envy of the world, Buick could not stop the freight train that would kill all of its hard work.
+Word had leaked out by 1987 that GM would soon replace its rear-wheel drive G-body platform (which the Regal used) with a new front-wheel drive platform.
+Unfortunately the turbo V6 made just too much horsepower and torque and there was no way the Regal’s new front-wheel drive platform could handle the power.
 So the fun that began with Buick’s first turbo V6 in 1978 and soon grew to be the hottest 1980s American performance motor, was now over.
 For 1988, Buick would go back into its cocoon and forget about high-performance since the turbo V6 was laid to rest when the 1987 model year ended.

-However fate stepped in and the Buick turbo V6 had one more big date with destiny in another GM car.
+Fortunately fate stepped in and the Buick turbo V6 had one more big date with destiny in another GM car.
 This time it was Pontiac’s turn to stomp out the competition.
-Pontiac during the pre-production development of the third generation (1982-1992) Trans Am had looked at the possibility of dropping Buick’s turbo 3.8 liter V6 into the 1982 Trans Am since GM had killed the Pontiac 301 CID V8 at the end of the 1981 model year.
+Pontiac during the pre-production development of the third generation (1982-1992) Trans Am had looked at the possibility of placing Buick’s turbo 3.8 liter V6 into the 1982 Trans Am’s engine bay since GM cancelled the Pontiac 301 cubic-inch V8 at the end of the 1981 model year.
 However Pontiac decided instead to go with Chevrolet’s small-block V8.
 By the late 1980s when Pontiac was planning a 20th Anniversary edition of its 1989 Trans Am, with Buick’s help it resurrected the defunct turbo 3.8 liter SFI V6.
 Pontiac engineers had to make some modifications to the Buick turbo V6 to make it fit in the Trans Am’s engine bay which was smaller than the rear-wheel drive G-body Regal.
-The end result was a horsepower rating of 250 and 340 lb-ft of torque which Car and Driver magazine (June 1989) was able to obtain a 1/4 mile of 13.4 seconds at 101 mph and a 0-60 mph time of 4.6 seconds.
-Which even today twenty two years later would put most of today’s performance cars to shame.
-And most Trans Am fans will tell you the fastest and baddest Trans Am was the 1973-1974 Super Duty 455 (CID) V8 equipped Trans Am.
-Hot Rod magazine back in the day obtained a 1/4 mile time of 13.54 seconds at 104.29 mph with a 1973 SD Trans Am which is the same performance as the 20th Anniversary Trans Am.
+The end result was a horsepower rating of 250 and 340 lb-ft of torque.
+Car and Driver magazine (June 1989) was able to obtain a quarter mile of 13.4 seconds at 101 mph and 0-60 mph in 4.6 seconds with the Turbo 20th Anniversary Trans Am.
+Even today, twenty two years later, these performance figures would put many of today’s performance cars to shame.
+And most Trans Am fans will tell you the fastest Trans Am was the 1973-1974 Super Duty 455 (CID) V8 equipped Trans Am.
+Hot Rod magazine back in the day obtained a quarter mile time of 13.54 seconds at 104.29 mph with a 1973 SD Trans Am which is the same performance as the 20th Anniversary Trans Am.
 In other words with the 20th Anniversary Trans Am it didn’t get any better for Trans Am fans.
 It was the ultimate warrior and due to its superior aerodynamics there was no top speed limiting chip – Motor Trend magazine hit just slightly over 160 mph with the turbo Trans Am on a test oval track.
 So it was no surprise that the turbo Trans Am produced more horsepower than Pontiac’s advertised figure.
 For 1989 no other American car could touch the performance of the turbo Trans Am, and most European sports cars costing a lot more were also put to shame by the turbo Trans Am.
-The only downside was the 20th Anniversary Trans Am which was available only in white had a production of only 1,555 units – not enough to meet the heavy demand so many Pontiac dealers had a steep price markup.
+The only downside was the 20th Anniversary Trans Am which was available only in white and had a low production of only 1,555 units – not enough to meet the heavy demand so many Pontiac dealers had a steep price markup.